 Bromelain has been used in traditional medicine since ancient times.

-It has been found to have several benefits, such as fighting inflammation and improving wound healing. (scientific review)
+It has been found to have several benefits, such as fighting inflammation and improving wound healing.
+(17)

 As a digestive enzyme, though, it’s most potent when it comes to aiding (you guessed it) digestion.

-A healthy digestion is incredibly important for your skin, since it has a direct relationship via the gut-skin axis. (scientific review)
+A healthy digestion is incredibly important for your skin, since it has a direct relationship via the gut-skin axis.
+(18)

 In addition to bromelain, pineapple also provides you with a lot of vitamin C, thiamin, and manganese.